-CSCI 2268 Digital Audio & Video 3 credits Prerequisites: completion of 1st year in Interactive Media & Simulation program.
+CSCI 2268 Digital Audio & Video 3 credits Prerequisites: Minimum of 24 credit hours completed in the Interactive Media & Simulation program.

 This is an introductory course in video and audio production.
 Students will develop a basic understanding of the processes to record, edit and produce digital audio and video productions.
 Students should gain an understanding of hardware, software, idea development, storyboarding, recording, editing and production processes.